mitchlabeetch/Intuitive_Music/native/intuitives_daw/docs/developing-plugins.md

 ## Backwards Compatibility
-Backwards compatibility must be maintained within the same MAJOR release (stargate, stargate2, stargate3).
-Major releases may break compatibility as needed, as stargate3 is not expected to open stargate2 projects, etc...
+Backwards compatibility must be maintained within the same MAJOR release (intuitives, intuitives2, intuitives3).
+Major releases may break compatibility as needed, as intuitives3 is not expected to open intuitives2 projects, etc...

 - You must not break compatibility with existing project file formats.
 In some cases you may be able to add things to the format without breaking